aashish-013/Airline_Satisfaction/README.md

 Models used for training: XGBClassifier and RandomForestClassifier

-Metric of Evaluation : AUC
+Metric of Evaluation : AUC , followed by feature importance